Stevie-Ray/hangtime/README.md

 - :leftwards_arrow_with_hook: Smart redirection for auth protected routes
 - :sparkles: Products page example to demonstrate app data management with firestore and vuex
 - :muscle: Better PWA support for all browsers with [PWACompat](https://github.com/GoogleChromeLabs/pwacompat)

-## Known issues

-- Before IOS 12.2, OAuth redirection is not working when the PWA is running in standalone.